What is a loop pile carpet?

 Cut pile & loop carpets are the two main styles; all carpet styles are either a cut pile or a loop pile.
 So what of the carpets with decorative style names like a frieze, Berber, or plush?
 Those are all subcategories of cut or loop carpets.
 The names only give more insights into how they’re assembled.
 Overall, carpet styles are just names for how a carpet is created.

-Every carpet is cut or looped, but some variations of carpets produce other unique construction features, such as twists or fiber height, that give them a unique name.
+Every carpet is cut or looped, but some variations of carpets produce other unique construction features, such as twists or fibre height, that give them a unique name.

 With this general idea in mind, let’s learn a little more about cut pile and loop carpets because you’re likely to encounter them during your carpet shopping adventure.